santiagobasulto/python-for-experienced-programmers/book/meta.md

 ## Communities and conferences

 Python has a highly cohesive ecosystem.
 Every Pythoneer knows each other and the communities are generally very friendly.
-There’s a a major conference happening every year in the USA, which is PyCon US.
+There's a a major conference happening every year in the USA, which is PyCon US.
 Each country then organizes its own PyCon (full list available [here](https://pycon.org)).
-There are other “local” conferences, for example [PyCascades](https://2020.pycascades.com/the-conference/).
-These conferences and meetups are organized by different “Python user groups” in particular cities or areas.
+There are other "local" conferences, for example [PyCascades](https://2020.pycascades.com/the-conference/).
+These conferences and meetups are organized by different "Python user groups" in particular cities or areas.
 For example, [ChiPy](https://www.chipy.org)  in Chicago or [BayPiggies](http://www.baypiggies.net) in San Francisco.

-The fact that we have such a cohesive community is sometimes detrimental, as it’s a very “personalistic” community.
-There are a few well recognized people that you’ll see pushing all the major projects and approvals.
+The fact that we have such a cohesive community is sometimes detrimental, as it's a very "personalistic" community.
+There are a few well recognized people that you'll see pushing all the major projects and approvals.
 But that is generally fine, the people involved is amazing.

 ## Politics and philosophy

 Nobody likes to talk about politics.
-But it exists, and if you want to get involved with Python, you better have an idea of how it all works.
-I’ve participated in many communities, and understanding what’s the collective view of the people involved helps you communicate with them.
+But they exist, and if you want to get involved with Python, you better have an idea of how it all works.
+I've participated in many communities and understanding what's the collective view of the people involved helps you communicate with them.

 !!
 Note:
-	This is MY view of Python’s politics and philosophy, to which I subscribe.
+	This is MY view of Python's politics and philosophy, to which I subscribe.
 There is no substantial proof aside from my own experience.
 If you have a different opinion please open an issue and we can discuss it.

 Python, as much of the open source community, belongs to the left-wing of politics.
-We could say that Python is Social Democratic, in US political terms.
-There’s no recognition of “classes” or families: it doesn’t matter if someone is rich or not, actually it doesn’t even come up.
+In the US political spectrum, we could say that Python is _Social Democratic_.
+There's no recognition of "classes" or families: it doesn't matter if someone is rich or not, actually it doesn't even come up.

-There’s a big sense of “social justice” too, the community tries to help less favored groups and support minorities.
+There's a big sense of "social justice" too, the community tries to help less favored groups and support minorities.
 For example: there has been an amazing progress in the past decade to encourage women to join the community by providing safe environments for their development.
-[PyLadies](https://www.pyladies.com) or [DjangoGirls](https://djangogirls.org) are the good examples.
+[PyLadies](https://www.pyladies.com) or [DjangoGirls](https://djangogirls.org) are good examples.

-Generally speaking, and as a summary, the Python community is very friendly and comforting.
+Generally speaking and, as a summary, the Python community is very friendly and comforting.
 Feel free to reach out to any of the contact options (shown below) and get started.

 ## PEPs: Python Enhancement Proposals